 This spacious church retains its bench pews and a beautifully painted Nave ceiling.
 The east window has some 15th century stained glass with most of the remaining stained glass dating from the 19th-20th century.

-Regular services of Holy Communion are held at 11am on the 2nd and 4th Sunday of every month.
+Regular Services of Holy Communion are held on the 2nd Sunday of each month at 11am, and at 9.30am on the 4th Sunday of the month

-For information about Averham church please contact the churchwarden Ron Watkins (01636 705157) email; maureen.lawrence @btinternet.com
+For information about Averham church please contact the Associate Priest

 Church History webpage link

-For more detailed information about St. Michael & all Angels church Averham follow the link below
+For more detailed information about St. Michael & All Angelschurch follow the link below